 These plates feature large lettering that allows you to accurately load your barbell with the weight you want.
 While many bumper plates come in Olympic colors, the labeling here is a great option if you want plates that are all one color to go with a specific home gym aesthetic.

 One thing that may be worrisome for lifters is that these plates do not feature handles.
-Handles can be a great asset when it comes to loading and unloading a barbell, as well as performing front raises or Russian twists where you need to hold the plate.
+Handles can be a great asset when it comes to loading and unloading a barbell, as well as performing front raises or Russian twists where you need to hold the plate, but the lack of handles is common practice when it comes to bumper plates.

-These black bumper plates are covered in a high quality black rubber, decreasing your chances of causing major damage to your floor if you drop your weights.
-They also offer a quieter alternative to traditional weight plates.
-The diameter of these plates are your standard 17.5 inches, while the thickness is dependent on the weight of the plate.
+These black bumper plates are covered in a high-quality low-bounce virgin rubber, decreasing your chances of causing major damage to your barbell and floors if you drop your weights.
+They also offer a quieter alternative to traditional metal plates.
+The diameter of these plates is the standard 17.5 inches, while the thickness is dependent on the weight of the plate.

 Weight Plate Type